 Use Your Syllabus: As you create your syllabus to set the norms and expectations for student behavior in the classroom, consider including information on the effects of alcohol abuse on academic performance or resources to help.
 Here is one examples:

 Throughout the semester you may experience a range of issues that can cause barriers to learning and may lead to diminished academic performance.
 Saint Joseph’s University provides services to assist you in addressing these issues.
-If you need more information about issues relating to alcohol, other drugs or violence, please contact the Wellness, Alcohol & Drug Education (WADE) Program within the office of Student Outreach and Support at firstname.lastname@example.org or 610-660-3462.
+If you need more information about issues relating to alcohol, other drugs or violence, please contact the Office of Student Outreach and Support at email@example.com or 610-660-3462.

-Schedule a Test or Exams on Fridays: Thursday nights are known to be the beginning of the weekend for some students.
-Rather than enable this behavior, encourage a focus on academics by scheduling exams on Fridays or the day after a “drinking holiday” such as Saint Patrick’s Day or the Superbowl.
+Schedule a Test or Presentation on Fridays: Thursday nights are known to be the beginning of the weekend for some students.
+Rather than enable this behavior, encourage a focus on academics by scheduling exams on Fridays or the day after a “drinking holiday” such as Saint Patrick’s Day, Halloween or the Superbowl.
+Another great option under this category is to offer more Friday morning classes.

 Schedule a Guest Lecturer: Presentations on an array of issues that intersect with alcohol, other drugs or wellness can be altered to fit your syllabus.
-Schedule an expert from the WADE Program to speak to your class; either a staff member or a trained Peer Educator (click here to request a workshop).
-Alcohol or drug policies and laws, addiction as a brain disease, social norms and impacts of addiction, health and nutrition of alcohol, sexual assault or bystander intervention are all topics that can be taught by WADE staff.
+Schedule an expert from Student Outreach & Support to speak to your class; either a staff member or a trained Wellness Educator (click here to request a workshop).
+Social norms and societal impacts of substance use are wide-ranging and can be discussed in any class regardless of major.
+SO&S staff can address a variety of topics including alcohol or drug policies and laws, substance use disorder as a brain disease, health and nutrition of alcohol, sexual assault or bystander intervention and resources on campus.

 Make a Referral: If you notice a student who you think might be struggling, open up the dialogue and suggest they find resources on or off campus to help.
 Reach out to the Office of Student Success to share your concern.
 Signs of abuse or addiction include: